ranja-sarkar/ranja-sarkar.github.io/blogger.md

 ![mm](https://github.com/user-attachments/assets/b3442307-7f2e-4bee-879e-01837e92f87f)

 After coming back from my short vacation, during the winter of 2024 I decided to start blogging.
 My blog posts are about *Data Science and stuff*, and everything I feel like writing.
+I'm migrating my Substack posts since (Jan-2024) to GitHub pages, it is work-in-progress.

 There are things we realize only when we slow down.
 Almost all of us have clear understanding of a few things and clouded, not-so-clear concepts of many other things.
 Real contentment and joy comes from sharing your knowledge and learning with others and learn back from them.
 Contributing to the community has two-way benefits, it's useful to more than just myself.

 # Posts

+*November 2025*

 <img width="495" height="293" alt="db" src="https://github.com/user-attachments/assets/4fbc9cd9-2149-4f07-833c-8d123d0c88f7" />